fleetdm/fleet/.github/ISSUE_TEMPLATE/smoke-tests.md

 ---

-# Goal: easy-to-follow test steps for sanity checking a release manually
+# Goal: easy-to-follow test steps for checking a release manually

 **Fleet version** (Head to the "My account" page in the Fleet UI or run `fleetctl version`):